 Here’s a look at a few ideas to help guide you in getting started with email marketing for your small business.

 - Share blog articles as you post them to your website.
+Read more about creating a blog distribution strategy from our blog post SEO Isn’t Everything: Creating a Content Marketing Distribution Strategy

 - Offer seasonal information and content related to your business.